-This agreement will be amended as necessary to comply with the provisions of the Code and the related regulations.
-Other amendments may be made with the consent of the persons whose signatures appear on the application.
+This Agreement will be amended as necessary to comply with the provisions of the Code, the related Regulations, and other published guidance.
+Other amendments may be made with the consent of the persons whose signatures appear on the Application.

-ARTICLE VIII
+ARTICLE IX

-8.1 Definitions
+9.1 Definitions

-In this part of this agreement (Article VIII), the words "you" and "your" mean the Depositor.
-The words "we," "us," and "our" mean the custodian.
-The word "Code" means the Internal Revenue Code, and "regulations" means the Treasury regulations.
+In this part of this Agreement (Article IX), the words "you" and "your" mean the Depositor, the words "we," "us" and "our" mean the Custodian, "Code" means the Internal Revenue Code, and "Regulations" means the Treasury Regulations.

-8.2 Notices and Change of Address
+9.2 Notices and Change of Address

-Any required notice regarding this IRA will be considered effective when we send it to the intended recipient at the last address that we have in our records.
+Any required notice regarding this Roth IRA will be considered effective when we send it to the intended recipient at the last address which we have in our records.
 Any notice to be given to us will be considered effective when we actually receive it.
 You, or the intended recipient, must notify us of any change of address.

-8.3 Representations and Responsibilities
+9.3 Representations and Responsibilities

-You represent and warrant to us that any information you have given or will give us with respect to this agreement is complete and accurate.
-Further, you agree that any directions you give us or action you take will be proper under this agreement, and that we are entitled to rely upon any such information or directions.
-If we fail to receive directions from you regarding any transaction, if we receive ambiguous directions regarding any transaction, or if we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
-We will not be responsible for losses of any kind that may result from your directions to us or your actions or failures to act, and you agree to reimburse us for any loss we may incur as a result of such directions, actions, or failures to act.
-We will not be responsible for any penalties, taxes, judgments, or expenses you incur in connection with your IRA.
-We have no duty to determine whether your contributions or distributions comply with the Code, regulations, rulings, or this agreement.
+You represent and warrant to us that any information you have given or will give us with respect to this Agreement is complete and accurate.
+Further, you agree that any directions you give us, or action you take will be proper under this Agreement, and that we are entitled to rely upon any such information or directions.
+If we fail to receive directions from you regarding any transaction, if we receive ambiguous directions regarding any transaction, or we, in good faith, believe that any transaction requested is in dispute, we reserve the right to take no action until further clarification acceptable to us is received from you or the appropriate government or judicial authority.
+We shall not be responsible for losses of any kind that may result from your directions to us or your actions or failures to act, and you agree to reimburse us for any loss we may incur as a result of such directions, actions or failures to act.
+We shall not be responsible for any penalties, taxes, judgments, or expenses you incur in connection with your Roth IRA.
+We have no duty to determine whether your contributions or distributions comply with the Code, Regulations, rulings, or this Agreement.